jp-diegidio/STUDY.Physics.SpecialRelativity/InertialFrames/Docs/sr.inertial.md

 (with t' again just a formal parameter), while A's proper distance is given as t, hence we get t' = t/g.
 So below we rather compute A_sim's coordinates by applying Alice's *actual* coordinates to this "rescaled proper time" (and, of course, we get the same result as above).
+[That is poorly phrased: I will fix it when I find the time...]

 ```
  A_sim = (t, bt)